Model Notices of Privacy Practices

 - A notice with the design elements of the booklet, but that is formatted for full-page presentation

-Additionally, a text-only version is available for health care providers and health plans who only wish to use the content.
+Additionally, a text-only version is available for health care providers and health plans who wish only to use the content and not the overall format/layout of the model notice.

 Why Use These Model Notices?

-The HIPAA Privacy Rule gives patients a right to be informed of the privacy practices of health care providers and health plans and of their privacy rights regarding their personal health information.
+The HIPAA Privacy Rule gives patients a right to be informed of the privacy practices of health care providers and health plans as well as patients’ privacy rights regarding their personal health information.
 Health care providers and health plans that are subject to HIPAA are required to develop and distribute a notice that provides a clear, user-friendly explanation of these rights and practices.

-- reflecting the recent regulatory changes to the HIPAA Privacy and Security Rules
+- reflecting the 2013 regulatory changes to the HIPAA Privacy and Security Rules

 - serving as the baseline for covered health providers and plans working to come into compliance with the new requirements